-(e) Prepaid expenses -
+(d) Prepaid expenses -

-Certain payments to vendors represent costs applicable to future accounting periods and are recorded as prepaid items in the accompanying statement of net position.
+Certain payments to vendors represent costs applicable to future accounting periods are recorded as prepaid items in the accompanying statement of net position and expenses when incurred.

-(f) Inventories -
+(e) Inventories -

-Inventories, consisting principally of medical supplies and pharmaceuticals, are stated at the lower of cost, using the first-in/first-out method, or net realizable value.
+Inventories, consisting principally of medical supplies and pharmaceuticals, are valued at the lower of cost, or net realizable value, using the first-in/first-out method.

-(g) Capital assets -
+(f) Capital assets -